Skip to main content

 How do I convert Poise to Millipascal-seconds?

-The CGS unit of dynamic viscosity, equal to 0.
+The CGS unit of dynamic viscosity, equal to exactly 0.
 To convert Poise to Millipascal-seconds, multiply by 100.
 For example, 25 P equals 2500 mPa·s.

 How many Millipascal-seconds are in 1 Poise?